devtron-labs/devtron/docs/user-guide/creating-application/environment-overrides.md

 You can customize your `Deployment template, ConfigMap, Secrets` in Environment Overrides section to add separate customizations for different environments such as dev, test, integration, prod, etc.

-## Deployment template - Funtionality
+## Deployment template - Functionality

 If you want to deploy an application in a non-production environment and then in production environment once testing is done in non-prod environment, then you do not need to create a new application for prod environment.
 Your existing pipeline\(non-prod env\) will work for both the environments with little customization in your deployment template under `Environment overrides`.